WanderingSpaceThinker/nonexistence/_posts/2021-02-20-Starting-point.md

 So just by those answers it seems death penalty is a no-no. Now to be clear, I am against death penalty for these very reasons but also because I believe killing isn't a decent way to deal with any problems whatsoever and most notably, the risk of killing someone innocent is unacceptable.

 There is many values I wanted to add but I realized you could derive them from the other two.
 For example, using our resources efficiently, includes making sure we all are efficient ourselves.
-Looking at the West, one way to do this is to ensure a high standard of living, education and personal freedom and if we look at trends in some companies, it seems ensuring the well-being and happiness of their employees improves their productivity.
+Looking at the Western world, one way to do this is to ensure a high standard of living, education and personal freedom and if we look at trends in some companies, it seems ensuring the well-being and happiness of their employees improves their productivity.

 I don't want to picture an overly rosy picture of reality.
 This can only happen when the incentives align just right for the people in charge.
 Sadly, there is many cases where they don't.
 As such, things like freedom, education or *not-brainwashing-their-population-against-a-more-or-less-fictive-common-ennemy* are "luxuries" they can't afford, [other people went into more details about this](https://www.youtube.com/watch?v=rStL7niR7gs).